mhavey/marklogic/uml2es/tutorials/dmui.md

 - Local clone of UML2ES
 - Data Hub Framework 5.1 QuickStart

+## Step 1a: Create an environment in Quick Start

 To begin, open Quick Start 5.1 in your browser and create a new project.
 Put it into a folder called dmHub.
 Once your new hub is up and running, you're ready to continue.

+## Step 1b: Copy into project UML2ES source code, reference data, and sample source data

 Next copy into the dmHub folder the entire contents (preserving directory structure) of [dmHubLab/step1](dmHubLab/step1).
-You did the copy correctly if you see data/coolness/hobbyCoolness.json and log/log4j/properties directly under dmHub.
+You did the copy correctly if you see data/persons/person*.json, log/log4j/properties, and src/main/ml-data/referenceData/hobbyCoolness.json directly under dmHub.

 Copy into dmHub/src/main/ml-modules/root the UML2ES transform code [../uml2esTransform/src/main/ml-modules/root/xmi2es](../uml2esTransform/src/main/ml-modules/root/xmi2es).
 You did it right if you can see the file dmHub/src/main/ml-modules/root/xml2es/xml2esTransform.xqy.
 If you don't see the file in exactly that this location, remove what you copied and try again at the correct level.